ganrad/oci-ai-services/oci-ai-ad-uad/README.md

       ![alt tag](./images/section-4-1-1.png)

       Click on **Detect Anomalies** in the **Anomalies** page.
-In the **Detect Anomalies** window, click on **Select File** and pick the Test/Inference data file which you downloaded in Section [2].
-In case you used the training data set for use case #4 to train the model, select the corresponding Test/Inference data set file.
+In the **Detect Anomalies** window, click on **Select File** and pick the inference data file which you downloaded in Section [2] for use case #4.

       Leave the **Sensitivity** field value empty for the initial run.
 When no value is specified, the default sensitivity value of 0.5 will be used.
-In the next step, we will change this value and see how it affects the anomalies detected.
+In the next step, we will change this value and see how it affects the number of anomalies detected.
 See screenshot below.

       ![alt tag](./images/section-4-1-2.png)